 Before the court can divide the marital property, it must decide what the marital property is.
 In general, all income and assets (and, importantly, all debts) acquired during the marriage by either spouse is marital property, while property a spouse had prior to marriage or after separation is separate property.
 There are many exceptions to this general rule, however, and separate property can become marital property (and vice versa) depending upon how it is treated by the spouses.

+If the assets in your household include stocks, business ownership interests, retirement accounts and other complicated assets, make sure you are represented by knowledgeable and experienced legal professionals who know their way around high net worth cases.
 At Spencer Law, we understand how to navigate the technicalities of the law to make sure that all marital property is correctly identified as such.
 Furthermore, we have the skills and knowledge to argue for an accurate valuation of complicated assets, which is essential to an equitable distribution.
-If the assets in your household include stocks, business ownership interests, retirement accounts and other complicated assets, make sure you are represented by knowledgeable and experienced legal professionals who know their way around high net worth divorce cases.

-For sound advice and effective representation in the property division or other aspects of your Florida divorce, contact Spencer Law, P.A. at our offices in Pensacola and Sandestin.
-Regardless of the complexity of your property, you will find a knowledgeable and capable attorney ready to make sure you are well-represented in the property settlement in your divorce.
+For sound advice and effective representation in the property division or other aspects of your case, contact Spencer Law, P.A. at our offices in Pensacola and Sandestin.
+Regardless of the complexity of your property, you will find a knowledgeable and capable attorney ready to make sure you are well-represented in your property settlement case.